“There shall be no whore

 means “holy, set apart,” is also from

-“male prostitute” is generic in meaning and would refer to either a heterosexual or gay male prostitute.
+“male prostitute” is generic in meaning and could refer to either a heterosexual or gay male prostitute.

 The Aramaic translation translated the Hebrew noun “male prostitute” also generically but as a verb.
 The Aramaic text says: “…and neither shall there be a man who prostitutes of the sons of Israel.”
 Dr. Lamsa however retained and polished up the KJV translation at these verses in his translation when the Aramaic says something different.
 The Aramaic text tells us that the sons of Israel are not to commit prostitution.